Parkchanjun/Parkchanjun.github.io/index.md

 ## About Me

 <img class="profile-picture" src="chanjunpark.jpg">
 Hi!
 I am a MS/Ph.D student in the Department of Computer Science and Engineering at Korea University.
 My advisor is Prof. <a href="https://scholar.google.co.kr/citations?user=HMTkz7oAAAAJ&amp;hl=ko&amp;oi=ao">Heuiseok Lim</a>, and I am part of the <a href="http://nlp.korea.ac.kr/">Natural Language Processing & Artificial Intelligence Lab</a>.
 I am the founder and leader of <a href="http://kunmt.org/">KU-NMT Group</a>.
+I received Naver Ph.D.
+Fellowship 2021.
 See CV for more information.

  <!-- This is a jekyll based resume template.
 You can find the full source code on [GitHub] -->
  <!-- (https://github.com/bk2dcradle/researcher) -->